UniLogin/UniLogin/docs/source/overview.rst

 * Man in the middle

-A man-in-the-middle attack can happen when a new device sends the new public key to the old device.
-A malicious actor that intercepts communication (e.g. a relayer) can switch a new public key with its new public key and as a result, can take over the control of the wallet contract.
+A man-in-the-middle attack can happen when the new device sends the new public key to the old device.
+A malicious actor that intercepts communication (e.g. a relayer) can replace the new public key with a public key that belongs to him and, as a result, take over control of the wallet contract.

 .. image:: static/connect/man-in-the-middle.png

 * Spamming

-A spam attack can happen when a lot of new devices request to connect to an old device, therefore the old device is spamming with many notifications.
+A spam attack can happen when a lot of new devices request to connect to an old device, therefore the old device is spammed with many notifications.

 .. image:: static/connect/spamming.png